 Muscle spasms involve sudden, involuntary muscle contractions that can cause pain and restricted movement.
 Symptoms vary based on severity and location, ranging from mild twitching to intense cramping, often accompanied by stiffness or weakness.
 Here are some common symptoms associated with muscle spasms:

-Some muscle spasms cause twitching without pain, while others are so intense that movement becomes impossible until they pass.
-The muscle may feel hard or look unusual.
-Spasms can last from a few seconds to over 15 minutes and may happen multiple times before stopping.
+Some muscle spasms cause twitching without pain, while others may be so intense that movement becomes impossible until they pass.
+The muscle may feel hard or appear visibly distorted.
+Spasms can last from a few seconds to more than 15 minutes and may recur multiple times before stopping.

 Dystonias and muscle spasms are both movement disorders characterised by involuntary muscle contractions, but they differ significantly in their nature and causes.